cgsp-georgetown/Nita-Rudra/_pages/publications.md

 Articles (non-peer reviewed)
 ======
+* “America is Fighting the Wrong Trade War”.
+September 12, 2024 (with Niccolò Bonifai, J Bradforn Jensen, and Rodney Ludema)

+* “Is trade really toxic?
+How imports support American jobs”.
+April 30, 2024 (with Niccolò Bonifai, J Bradforn Jensen, Rodney Ludema, and Juna Luzi)

 * “The Hidden Threat to Globalization Why the Developing World Is Turning Against Free Trade” .Decmeber 3, 2021 (with Niccolo Bonifai and Irfan Noorudding) Foreign Affairs.